The general synopsis for UK

 - Sea state

-- Very rough becoming moderate or rough.
+- Very rough or high.

 - Weather